ReneMuhl/bootVMAndAssignVolume/README.md

 bootVMAndAssignVolume
 =====================

-a scipt that allowed you to boot a new instances and assign a cinder volume (that was created with mutli backend storage) automatically
+A scipt that allowed you to boot a new instances and assign a cinder volume (that was created with mutli backend storage) in OpenStack automatically.